Don't Follow: Release and reception

-"Don't Follow" was released as a single in October 1994, and peaked at number 25 on the Billboard Mainstream Rock Tracks chart in the week of December 3, 1994.
+"Don't Follow" received airplay in October 1994, and peaked at number 25 on the Billboard Mainstream Rock Tracks chart in the week of December 3, 1994.

-Ned Raggett of Allmusic called the song "one of the best" by Alice in Chains, referred to Cantrell's vocals on the song as "some of his best work ever," and said that the song "finds the band at its most calm, reflective, and gently warming."
+Ned Raggett of AllMusic called the song "one of the best" by Alice in Chains, referred to Cantrell's vocals on the song as "some of his best work ever," and said that the song "finds the band at its most calm, reflective, and gently warming."

 Live performances

 "Don't Follow" was never performed live with Alice in Chains' original lead vocalist, Layne Staley.
 The first time the band performed the song was at their concert at the Marquee Theatre in Tempe, Arizona on September 25, 2006, with new vocalist William DuVall sharing vocals with Jerry Cantrell.
 The song was often performed during the band's reunion concerts between 2006 and 2007.

 Jerry Cantrell performed the song during his solo concert at the Pico Union Project in Los Angeles on December 7, 2019.